Principal Office: Spain

 Geographical Distribution of Grant Activities in Developing Countries

-Note: The BBVA Foundation’s focus is Spain and Latin America.
-However, it extends wider eligibility in Frontiers of Knowledge and Culture.
+Note: The BBVA Foundation’s main focus is Spain and Latin America.
+However, it extends wider eligibility in Frontiers of Knowledge and Culture, Biophilia Award for Environmental Communication, and Awards for Biodiversity Conservation.

 The Foundation’s website is available in Spanish and partially in English.